 When I was in my first and second year of medical school I stayed a couple of times with some friends who were “good with money.”
 They encouraged me to get into the stock market and to invest.

 Apparently, I lacked both common sense and time.
 Or maybe I lacked the math skills.
+Either way, this was a fundamental mistake.

 5) I didn’t save a dime in residency.